scottie-l/reading-notes/reading-notes-201/class-02.md

 <b>Ch.4 "Decisions & Loops"

 2 components of a decision.
-1. Expression is evaluatesd which returns a value.
+1. Expression is evaluated which returns a value.

                             2. Conditional statement says what to do in given situation.